mossrake/ai-trust-chain/README.md

 ## Acknowledgments

-- Based on the AI Trust Chain framework whitepaper
+- Based on the "AI Trust Chain" framework whitepaper Version 1.0 https://mossrake.com/ai-trust-chain
 - Inspired by challenges in enterprise AI adoption
 - Built for transparency and accountability in AI systems